georgemccrae/capstone-project/README.md

-# An investigation into what makes Spotify’s music popular using machine learning
+# An investigation into what makes music on Spotify popular, using machine learning

 Using machine learning to predict what makes a Spotify song popular